rkillickdev/rewind/README.md

 | GET | /categories/:id | Retrieve a category by id | DETAIL |
 | PUT | /categories/:id | Update a category by id | DETAIL |

+___

 ### **SNAPSHOT**

 As noted above, there is a 'One To Many' relationship linking the Era, Genre and Category models to the Snapshot model.
 The User model is also linked to the Snapshot model via a 'One To Many' relationship, whereby a single instance of User can own many instances of Snapshot.
-When a new instance of Snapshot is created (only avaialable to authenticated users), the owner field of the Snapshot model is automatically populated with the logged in user.
+When a new instance of Snapshot is created (only available to authenticated users), the owner field of the Snapshot model is automatically populated with the logged in user.
 The perform_create method defined in the [snapshots/views](snapshots/views.py) takes care of this task.
-Authenticated users are able to perform full CRUD functionality on the Snaphot model, although the ability to Update or Delete an instance is only available if the user owns the specified instance.
+Authenticated users are able to perform full CRUD functionality on the Snapshot model, although the ability to Update or Delete an instance is only available if the user owns the specified instance.

 ### **Snapshot API Endpoints**
 ___